kondratyukkatya9-ML/Project-bank-term-deposit/README.md

 **Target encoding.** `y` (`yes`/`no`) is converted to `y_bin` (1/0) so that a mean over the column gives the conversion rate directly.

+## **How will we prevent data leakage?**
+`duration` is excluded from all models.
+It is recorded only after the call ends, when the outcome is already known, so it cannot exist at scoring time.